-Having a pregnancy with one baby causes enough changes in your life — not to mention your body.
-It’s hard to imagine adding one, or two, or even more to the mix.
-However, many more women and families in America are managing more multiple pregnancies than ever before.
+Having a pregnancy with one baby creates enough changes in your life, not to mention your body, and it may seem hard to imagine having twins or multiples.
+However, many more women in America are having multiple pregnancies than ever before.

-According to the National Center for Health Statistics, the number of twin births increased 74%, and the number of higher order multiples (twins, triplets, quadruplets, etc.) increased 5 fold from 1980 to 2000.
+According to the National Center for Health Statistics, the number of twin births increased 74%, and the number of higher order multiples (twins, triplets, quadruplets, etc.) increased fivefold from 1980 to 2000.

 - Rapid weight gain in the first trimester